psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 teaching: 30
 exercises: 60
 questions:
-- "What does version control mean for datasets"
+- "What does version control mean for datasets?"
-- "How to create a datalad datasets"
+- "How to create a datalad datasets?"
 objectives:
 - "Cover basics of version control"
 - "Work locally to create a dataset"